benhamilton/benhamilton.github.io/now.md

 Current Projects:

+- Project implementing [Zendesk Support Suite](https://www.zendesk.com/?utm_source=ben.hamilton.id.au) for a fun company that provides independant power products across Australia.
 - Project implementing [Sugar](https://www.sugarcrm.com/au/?utm_source=ben.hamilton.id.au) for a company the provides medical diagnostic services across Australia and New Zealand.
-- Project implementing [Zendesk](https://www.zendesk.com/?utm_source=ben.hamilton.id.au) for a company that provides property valuation services across Australia.
-- Project implementing [Zendesk Support Suite](https://www.zendesk.com/?utm_source=ben.hamilton.id.au) for a fun company that provides independant power products across Australia.
-- Project to migrate from [Sugar](https://www.sugarcrm.com/au/?utm_source=ben.hamilton.id.au) Enterprise to Sugar Sell and Serve, automating some of the sales and admin processes into code automation to help staff spend less time doing admin, more time selling and supporting.
+- Project updating [Sugar](https://www.sugarcrm.com/au/?utm_source=ben.hamilton.id.au) to align sales and engineering departments of a global company with workflows and customisations to shorten the time between initial enquiry and quote in the hands of the customer, all the while ensuring compliance.

 Also doing:

-- Currently in Spain, managed to get here for my daughters wedding.
+- Currently in Croatia, on my way back from Spain, where I attended my daughters wedding, it takes a bit of doing to get through the gatekeepers into Australia.
+This does mean working some rather odd hours.
 - Riding a Suzuki Bandit GSF1250 when in Australia, and a Honda XR400R when in Vanuatu and trying to travel and ride as much as possible everywhere I happen to be.
 - Outdoor recurve bow archery, typically at 20 and 30 metres with 28lb limbs.
-- Practicing [Zettelkasten](https://www.amazon.com.au/dp/B06WVYW33Y/ref=cm_sw_em_r_mt_dp_U_7dIVEbJ9VHTM1) note taking, using [Obsidian](https://obsidian.md).

 The countries I've visited, in order of first visit are: